martinghl/loss_to_follow_up_kenya/README.md

-# README: Biostatistics Consulting Project
+# Biostatistics Consulting Project "Loss to Follow-up"

 ## Project Overview

 This repository contains the workflow, analyses, and outputs for a **biostatistics consulting project** aimed at analyzing longitudinal survey data collected in 2022 and 2024.
-The project is not a tool or application but a collaborative consulting effort involving **data cleaning**, **imputation**, **statistical modeling**, and **exploratory analysis** to derive meaningful insights about survey follow-up patterns and participant characteristics.
+The project is a collaborative consulting effort involving **data cleaning**, **imputation**, **statistical modeling**, and **exploratory analysis** to derive meaningful insights about survey follow-up patterns and participant characteristics.

 ### Objectives
 The project seeks to: